Just pairing the words “social media and relationships” together gives me anxiety.

 Preoccupation with activity.

-When you consistently seek attention on social media, you’re basically proving that for you, image and outward attention takes precedence over authenticity, intimacy, substance, maturity, and connection.
+When you consistently seek attention on social media, you’re basically proving that for you, image and external validation take precedence over authenticity, substance, maturity, and connection.
 And what is life without any of those?
 It’s a red flag when your partner consistently looks for attention outside of your relationship in the name of cyber hearts.

 “Without communication, there is no relationship.
 Without respect, there is no love.
 Without trust, there is no reason to continue.”

-If your partner does not provide an environment in which you feel safe to express your concerns, feelings, and emotions (in a KIND and civil way), without feeling like you’re going to be abandoned, rejected or made to feel/look crazy… you’re in red flag, toxic relationship territory.
+If your partner does not provide an environment in which you feel safe to express your concerns (in a KIND and civil way), without feeling like you’re going to be abandoned, rejected, or made to feel/look crazy… you’re in red flag, toxic relationship territory.

 The worst kind of threesome.